CryptoAdvised/CBHL-HashingLogic/README.md

 ```

 # Compiler
 If you use GCC you shouldn't have any problem.

-However ***if you use VC++ compiler you'll have to uncomment line 67 and comment line 68 using //***
+However ***if you use VC++ compiler you'll have to uncomment line 67 and comment line 68 inside CBHL.cpp***

 # Found this useful drop some tips
 BTC: 3ELnV2YudPrYHmoxcSFHoLJVioVHtBLNyC